System design mapping for games

 Available Now

-- • Three-panel navigation
+- • Three-panel navigation and tabbed entity detail

-- • Project overview (counts & drill-down)
+- • Project overview — activity, needs validation, per-type pipeline & health

 In Progress / Likely Next